barryclark/jekyll-now/_posts/2014-3-3-Hello-World.md

 title: old dog, new tricks
 ---

-Just a placeholder until there's actually someting new.
+Just a placeholder waiting for someting new.
 How about some empty Ruby code?

 {% highlight ruby %}
 def foo